Musab Omar Ali Al Mudwani

 Musab Omar Ali Al Mudwani is a citizen of Yemen who was held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.

-Joint Task Force Guantanamo analysts estimate Al Madoonee was born in 1980, Al-Hudaydah, Yemen.
+Joint Task Force Guantanamo analysts estimated Al Madoonee was born in 1980 in Al-Hudaydah, Yemen.

 The United States Senate Intelligence Committee report on CIA torture listed Al Mudwani as one of the individual held in the CIA's secret network of black sites.

 Musab Al Mudwani was apprehended by a combined force of Pakistani security officials and a CIA black site team, on September 11, 2002, the anniversary of al Qaeda's attack within the USA.

 He and five other individuals spent slightly more than a month in CIA custody at the salt pit, prior to being transferred to Guantanamo.
 Guantanamo analysts maintained the narrative that these six were an al Qaeda sleeper cell they called the "Karachi Six".
 However, that claim had been dropped by his 2016 Periodic Review Board hearing.
 Mudwani was transferred to Oman on January 16, 2017.